Business rates relief for small businesses

 - Be open to the whole community

 - Be run as an amateur club

 - Be a non profit making organisation

-An award will be made for a single year only and you will have to make a new application each year.
+The council has the discretion to reduce the bill further by awarding a further 20% discretionary rate relief.
+To apply for this you will need to send your last three years of accounts and download an application form.
+An award will be made for a single year and you will have to make a new application each year.